-I am a New York-based landscape designer and ISA Certified Arborist, bringing a multidisciplinary approach to garden design that balances art, ecology, and craftsmanship.
+I am a landscape designer and ISA Certified Arborist, currently rooted in New York’s Hudson Valley and soon transitioning to the Pacific Northwest, bringing a multidisciplinary approach to garden design that balances art, ecology, and craftsmanship.

 I earned my BFA from the Maryland Institute College of Art (MICA) and hold a Landscape Design Certification from NYBG.
 Before discovering my passion for landscapes, I created sculptural millinery pieces using natural materials.
 My work was photographed by some of the industry’s leading creatives and featured in publications such as Vanity Fair, W Magazine, and Vogue.